11 Foods You Didn't Realize Could be Zero Points

-Fun fact of the day: WW Freestyle™ has more than 200 ZeroPoint™ foods that you never have to weigh, measure, or track.
-In other words, eating them won’t cost you a single SmartPoints®.
+Fun fact of the day: the WeightWatchers® Program has hundreds of ZeroPoint™ foods that you never have to weigh, measure, or track.
+In other words, eating them won’t cost you a single Point.
 Zero, zilch, nada.
 Brilliant?
 Agree to agree.

-ZeroPoint foods were chosen because they help form the foundation of healthy eating patterns.
-Think fiber-rich veggies and fruit as well as filling lean protein.
+Your list of ZeroPoint foods includes culinary staples like chicken breast, eggs, non-starchy veggies, beans, and more.
+These foods were chosen because they help form the foundation of healthy eating patterns.
 Loading your plate with these ingredients isn’t just good for your body—it’s great for weight loss.
 That’s because ZeroPoint foods are less likely to be overeaten than other foods.
 Think about it: It’s easier to snack on, say, six cookies than it is to down six ZeroPoint chicken breasts in one sitting.

 How to use ZeroPoint foods